Bedrock-OSS/bedrock-wiki/docs/concepts/overwriting-assets.md

 If the vanilla assets change, for example if [JAPPA](https://twitter.com/JasperBoerstra?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) updates the stone texture, your addon will also receive the update, since you are relying on the actual dynamic, vanilla resources.

+You should try to use this system of layering as often as you can.
+If you don't *need* to copy/paste something into your addon, don't.
+This is an especially big mistake if you begin creating an addon inside of a copy of the vanilla resource/behavior pack.
+This will make the download for your addon incredibly huge, and will reduce performance.

 ## Overwriting Assets

 Pack Layering also allows us to overwrite vanilla assets, by _overwriting_ them with a file that shares the same path, or the same identifier.
+Our new file will replace the one being used in vanilla, allowing us to change textures, sounds, entity behavior, etc.

 :::warning
 Different resources have different methods of overwriting, so be careful to use the right method for each type!